microsoft/cobalt/docs/GETTING_STARTED_ADD_PAT_OWNER.md

 2. **Provision Azure resources needed for Azure Devops pipeline**

-    This step sets up all the values and resources that will serve as inputs to your test automation pipeline in Azure DevOps.
-Without this setup step, you cannot deploy Cobalt Infrastructure Templates to Azure DevOps.
+    Follow this step to setup Azure resources (i.e. Azure Blob Storage, etc.) in the appropriate Azure Subscription.
+Later, these resources will need to be referenced in your Azure DevOps test automation pipeline in order to make the pipeline fully functional.
+Without this step, you cannot deploy Cobalt Infrastructure Templates to Azure DevOps.

     * Create a registered Azure AD (AAD) app for Cobalt deployments
         1. Sign-in to your organization's Azure account. (https://portal.azure.com)